RobRendell/gTove/README.md

 * Create movable window wrapper, which starts as a draggable element, but can pop out into a separate window.
 * Change dice bag to appear in a movable window.
+* Tweak dice initial velocities and spins to be less likely to equal zero in any axis.
+If you roll dice, make sure everyone on the tabletop is on the same version!

 ## Plans/TODO